Yetam42/Alarm-Clock/README.md

     the clock if it wakes you up!

 # Bugs that might appear
-- It might be the case that a alarm is only repeated twice.
+- It might be the case that an alarm is only repeated twice.
 For now the user should turn the alarm on and off after it has rang.

 # Demos
 ### Creating alarm clock